rdbada/rdbada/README.md

 ## Roadmap

-OmniOne is under active development.
+OmniOne Digital ID is under active development.
 Here are some features we're planning to add:

 - **Support for additional DID methods**
 - **Enhanced privacy features**